 These strategies range from training and development, appraisal system, compensation, and so on.
-They are all critical to both HRM and employee retention.
+So they are all critical to both HRM and employee retention.
 That signifies the role of Human Resource Management in retaining employees in an organization.
 Therefore, good HRM practices will result in a higher employee retention rate.

 To meet employees’ needs and expectations, the employer should pay maximum attention to his human resource affairs.
 Human resource administration helps to ensure that the working environment is conducive to employees.
 Many workers if not all would prefer to work in an environment that is safe and comfortable.
 Therefore, the company should always maintain a working environment that meets current standards.